elatov/elatov.github.io/_posts/2012-08-27-migrating-the-root-zfs-pool-to-a-smaller-drive.md

       9 unassigned    wm       0                0         (0/0/0)             0

-The installation process set partition/slice 0 to have the tag of &#8216;root&#8217; and to use the whole &#8220;fdisk partition&#8221;.
+The installation process set partition/slice 0 to have the tag of 'root' and to use the whole "fdisk partition".
 Here is what I did to setup the same slice 0 on my new drive:

     root@openindiana:~# format
     Searching for disks...done